 - Thoroughly clean all areas of fitness-related organization prior to reopening after extended closure. - Use disinfectants that are included on the Environmental Protection Agency (EPA) approved list1 for the SARS-CoV-2 virus that causes COVID-19.
-No product will be labeled for COVID-19 yet, but many will have human coronavirus efficacy either on the label or available on their website.

-- Require employees or facility guests to wipe down all equipment (e.g., balls, weights, machines, etc.) immediately before and after each use with a disinfectant provided by the gym that is included on the EPA-approved products for the SARS-CoV-2 virus that causes COVID-19.
+No product will be labeled for COVID-19 yet, but many will have human coronavirus efficacy either on the label or available on their website. - Require employees or facility guests to wipe down all equipment (e.g., balls, weights, machines, etc.) immediately before and after each use with a disinfectant provided by the gym that is included on the EPA-approved products for the SARS-CoV-2 virus that causes COVID-19.
 A solution of 70%-95% alcohol content also works. - Frequently clean and disinfect work areas, high-traffic areas, and commonly touched surfaces in areas accessed by workers and public. - Thoroughly clean restrooms at least twice daily and ensure adequate sanitary supplies (e.g., soap, toilet paper, 60-95% alcohol content hand sanitizer) throughout the day.

-- Strongly encourage clients to wear cloth, paper, or disposable face coverings. - Consider placing clear plastic or glass barriers in front of reception counters, or in other places where maintaining six (6) feet of physical distance between employees and clients is more difficult. - Consider having gym time by appointment to limit the number of people in the facility. - Encourage use during non-peak times as determined and publicized by facility management. - Consider offering virtual fitness classes, especially for persons at higher risk for severe COVID-19 complications such as people over 60 or with underlying medical conditions.
+- Governor Brown instituted a requirement for all people in Multnomah, Washington, Hood River, Marion, Polk, and Lincoln counties to wear face coverings while in indoor public spaces, such as grocery stores and other businesses.
+This mandate is effective June 24, 2020. - Consider placing clear plastic or glass barriers in front of reception counters, or in other places where maintaining six (6) feet of physical distance between employees and clients is more difficult. - Consider having gym time by appointment to limit the number of people in the facility. - Encourage use during non-peak times as determined and publicized by facility management.

-- Encourage one-way flow with marked entrances and exits, but do not block egress for fire exits.
-Use signs to direct one-way flow of traffic. - Strongly encourage clients to bring their own filled water bottles with them to the facility - Strongly encourage clients to wash hands with soap and water for 20 seconds and/or use hand sanitizer (60-95% alcohol content) immediately before and after gym session as well as several times during the session.

-• Flush water pipes weekly while the building is vacant and prior to resuming normal building use.
+- Consider offering virtual fitness classes, especially for persons at higher risk for severe COVID-19 complications such as people over 60 or with underlying medical conditions. - Encourage one-way flow with marked entrances and exits, but do not block egress for fire exits.
+Use signs to direct one-way flow of traffic. - Strongly encourage clients to bring their own filled water bottles with them to the facility - Strongly encourage clients to wash hands with soap and water for 20 seconds and/or use hand sanitizer (60-95% alcohol content) immediately before and after gym session as well as several times during the session. - Flush water pipes weekly while the building is vacant and prior to resuming normal building use.
 Stagnant water in pipes can create conditions that favor the growth and spread of Legionella and other harmful bacteria (see Guidance for Reopening Building Water Systems after Prolonged Shutdown).